john-doe-3141592653/XXX/readme.md

 --- XXX: xxxxxxx xxxxxxxxxx xxxxxxxxx ---
 ===============================

-The purpose of XXX is to generate random test case from a template file describing the data model.
+The purpose of XXX is to generate random test cases from a template file describing the data model.
 XXX provides a command line interface.
 When launched, type "help" in the prompt to get a list of the available commands.
 Type "help <command_name>" to get specific info on a command.